2000–2001 California electricity crisis: New regulations

-In the mid-1990s, under Republican Governor Pete Wilson, California began changing the electricity industry.
-Democratic State Senator Steve Peace was the Chairman of the Senate Committee on Energy at the time and is often credited as "the father of deregulation".
+In the mid-1990s, under Republican Governor Pete Wilson, California began restructuring its electricity industry.
+Democratic State Senator Steve Peace was the chairman of the Senate Committee on Energy at the time and is often credited as "the father of deregulation".
 The author of the bill was Senator Jim Brulte, a Republican from Rancho Cucamonga.
-Wilson admitted publicly that defects in the deregulation system would need fixing by "the next governor".
+Wilson publicly admitted that defects in the deregulation system would need to be fixed by "the next governor".